empathiCH/empathiCH.github.io/3-program.md

 -->
 # Keynote

+> What’s A Healthy Workplace?
+The Future of Crowd Work Through the Lens of Empathy

 {% include organizer.html img="ujwal.jpg" txt="<strong>Ujwal Gadiraju</strong>  is an Assistant Professor the Web Information Systems group of the Faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS/EWI), Delft University of Technology and a Director of the Delft AI “Design@Scale” Lab.
 Ujwal’s goal is to create novel methods, interfaces, systems, and tools to overcome existing challenges on our path towards building better AI systems and facilitating better reliance of humans on AI systems!" %}